1. Home

 end;

-Here's how to get the instance of a web form by index - for a single form pages the index would be 0 (zero).
+Here's how to get the instance of a web form by index.
+For a single form page the index would be 0 (zero).

 function WebFormGet(const formNumber: integer; const document: IHTMLDocument2): IHTMLFormElement;